MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_13_Azure Monitor.md

 - Deploy an Azure virtual machine.
 - Create a Log Analytics workspace.
 - Create a Storage account.
-- Create a diagnostic setting
+- Create a diagnostic setting.

 > For all the resources in this lab, we are using the **East US** region.
 Verify with your instructor this is the region to use for class.